oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 Proposed countermeasures:

-  * Authorization code replay prevention as described in [@!RFC6819], Section 4.4.1.1, and (#code_injection)
+  * Authorization code replay prevention as described in [@!RFC6819], Section 4.4.1.1, and (#code_injection).
-  * Use form post response mode instead of redirect for authorization response (see [@!oauth-v2-form-post-response-mode])
+  * Use form post response mode instead of redirect for the authorization response (see [@!oauth-v2-form-post-response-mode]).

 ### Access Token in Browser History

-An access token may end up in the browser history if a client or just a web site, which already has a token, deliberately navigates to a page like "provider.com/get_user_profile?access_token=abcdef.".
-Actually [@!RFC6750] discourages this practice and asks to transfer tokens via a header, but in practice web sites often just pass access token in query parameters.
+An access token may end up in the browser history if a client or a web site that already has a token deliberately navigates to a page like `provider.com/get_user_profile?access_token=abcdef`. [@!RFC6750] discourages this practice and advises to transfer tokens via a header, but in practice web sites often pass access tokens in query parameters.

-In case of implicit grant, a URL like `client.example/redirection_endpoint#access_token=abcdef` may also end up in the browser history as a result of a redirect from a provider's authorization endpoint.
+In case of the implicit grant, a URL like `client.example/redirection_endpoint#access_token=abcdef` may also end up in the browser history as a result of a redirect from a provider's authorization endpoint.